Adi Yussuf: Yeovil Town

 On 17 August 2021, Yussuf joined National League side Yeovil Town following his release from Blackpool.
 At the end of the 2021–22 season, Yussuf was released by Yeovil following the expiry of his contract.

 St Joseph's

 On 4 July 2022, it was revealed that Yussuf had moved to Gibraltar to join St Joseph's, with the striker being announced as part of their Europa Conference League squad to face Larne.

 Gateshead

 On 2 September 2022, Yussuf returned to England to join National League club Gateshead.

 Brackley Town

 On 9 December 2022, Yussuf joined National League North side Brackley Town following his release from Gateshead.

+Halesowen Town

+Ahead of the 2024–25 season, Yussuf joined Halesowen Town.
+In January 2025, he joined Redditch United on a one-month loan deal.

 International career

 Yussuf was called up to the Tanzania squad in August 2015.
 He again linked up with the Tanzanian national squad in March 2016; however, he was unable play in any matches due to a suspension.
 In May 2019, Yussuf was included in Tanzania's preliminary 39-man squad for the 2019 Africa Cup of Nations.

 Yussuf made his international debut on 16 June 2019 in a friendly match against Zimbabwe in Cairo, Egypt.
 He also most recently played for the Tanzania national team in a friendly vs Central African Republic.